Chef Interview Charlie Brookman

 Is there anything else you would like to tell us?

 The food scene in Brighton is getting really interesting, we’re really lucky in that we get amazing quality but without the London fine dining prices – Brightonians are a bit more down to earth but still know and appreciate when food is done properly.
-Here at The Chimney House it’s so important to us that we provide great, accessible food.See the listing for Chimney House Brighton
+Here at The Chimney House it’s so important to us that we provide great, accessible food.Want to know more about Chimney House Brighton?